LOWER RIVER

 Summary

-Maximum discharge along the river is currently at the Lower River Rouge At Inkster reporting a streamflow rate of 132 cfs.
-This is also the highest stage along the Lower River, with a gauge stage of 5.74 ft at this location.
+Maximum discharge along the river is currently at the Lower River Rouge At Dearborn reporting a streamflow rate of 143 cfs.
+However, the streamgauge with the highest stage along the river is the Lower River Rouge At Inkster with a gauge stage of 5.74 ft.
 This river is monitored from 2 different streamgauging stations along the Lower River, the highest being situated at an altitude of 597 ft, the Lower River Rouge At Inkster.

 River Streamflow Levels